Adams Stirling PLC

 Commercial General Liability ("CGL") insurance covers (i) damages sustained in the common areas (such as slips and falls), (ii) property damage caused by fire or other covered risks to other common area improvements, and (iii) libel, slander, and copyright.
 This is a different kind of coverage from D&O insurance.

 Owner Liability.
 Minimum insurance requirements were added to the Davis-Stirling Act after the Ruoff v.
-Harbor Creek decision in 1992.
+Harbor Creek decision.
 Ms. Ruoff suffered catastrophic injuries falling down defective common area stairs.
-Her husband sued every homeowner in the association arguing that each was liable because they jointly owned the stairs.
-The court of appeal agreed and held that every member was jointly and severally liable for her injuries, the cost of which greatly exceeded the $1 million limit in the association's insurance policy.
+Her husband sued every homeowner in the association, arguing that each was liable because they jointly owned the stairs.
+The court of appeal agreed and held that every member was jointly and severally liable for her injuries, the cost of which significantly exceeded the $1 million limit in the association's insurance policy.

 • $2 million for associations with 100 or fewer separate interests